 The SHSSP’s core lecture series will comprise one third of the program, presenting 40 lectures covering the world’s space activities with a focus on space applications, services and policy.
 A broad understanding of the role of space, the current status of our capacity to use it and future directions, opportunities, and challenges for the space sector will be presented in a manner clearly understandable to participants from a broad range of backgrounds.

 Another one third of the program will be allocated to hands-on workshops, public space events, and professional visits in the area.
 Workshops will often be linked with lectures, with hands-on activities using local remote sensing data, GPS field exercises, collecting satellite data, and other topics.
 There will be several public events with invited speakers and we will make several professional visits to space-related facilities in the local region.

 The final one third will be the group White Paper Team Project assignments to be completed in week 5.
 Each year the assignments will focus on selected themes or application areas.
 The participants will, in groups, research an issue of interest to the Southern Hemisphere nations and then jointly author a Team Project report on the subject which will be suitable for sharing with interested organizations and agencies or for submission to international professional conferences.

 Applicants are assessed on the basis of their academic and professional qualifications and their achievements, as well as on their proficiency in English.
 The decision on admission is made by the ISU Admissions Committee.

 This program is designed for professionals in the industry, government and defense services, graduate researchers and undergraduate students having completed at least 2 years of university studies.

-FEES: the full fees for SH-SSP21 are AUD 9,000 for 5 weeks, including all tuition fees for the program which will be delivered online.
+FEES: the full fees for SH-SSP22 are AUD 15,000 for 5 weeks, including all tuition fees, accommodation and meals.